 It is becoming more and more apparent that Google is aiming to no longer be the middleman in user searches but rather the end destination.
-That that and other changes that occurred this past year, here are some trends for SEO that are likely to affect rankings in 2020.
+That and other changes that occurred this past year, here are 5 Tips for SEO Trends that are likely to affect rankings in 2020.

 Don’t Freak Out About Zero-Click Searches